Doctorate in Gestalt Psychotherapy

 General information and rationale:

-The Doctorate in Gestalt Psychotherapy programme, is an NCFHE accredited, MQF Level 8, part-time programme carried out over a timeframe of 4 scholastic years.
+The Doctorate in Gestalt Psychotherapy programme, is accredited by the MFHEA, MQF Level 8, part-time programme carried out over a timeframe of 4 scholastic years.

 Modern society requires scientific verification of theory and practice for all helping professions including psychotherapy.
 In this respect it is required from psychotherapy to provide empirical support for the effectiveness of the therapeutic interventions and to develop, the so called, evidence based-treatments.
 Psychotherapy did a lot in this field throughout the past several decades.
 However, in order to accomplish that goal fully, psychotherapy needs adequate academic programmes that can facilitate the development of practitioners with a critical attitude and Research-orientation, able to give relevant contributions to psychotherapy theory and practice within specific approaches to psychotherapy.

 On an individual level there is also a need for advanced education in specific approaches in gestalt psychotherapy.
 Such academic programmes do build on previous specializations, personal experience and knowledge and are adequate for highly specialised professionals in gestalt psychotherapy practice.